CALL FOR PAPERS

 Sponsored by the Uehiro Foundation on Ethics and Education

 University of Hawai‘i at Mānoa

 Email abstracts and full papers to Uehiropc@hawaii.edu.
 Papers should be suitable for a 20-minute presentation.
-In the body of the email include: 1) Your name, 2) Title of the paper, 3) Institutional affiliation, 4) Contact information (email, phone number, mailing address), and 5) Whether you would like to be considered for a travel award.
+In the body of the email include: 1) Your name, 2) Title of the paper, 3) Institutional affiliation, and 4) Contact information (email, phone number, mailing address).
 Send documents in word format with no identifying information for blind review.
 Priority will be given to complete papers.
-Notification of acceptance will be sent by March 23, 2020.
 All submissions will be considered for possible publication in the Uehiro Conference Proceedings, published in the past by Cambridge Scholars Press.